Terms of Service

 Alternatives and Recommendations

-Clients affected by the unlikely event of a dissolution should contact their G.P. to discuss referrals to other practices, public sector services, or relevant providers.
+Clients affected by the unlikely event of a waitlist dissolution should contact their G.P. to discuss referrals to other practices, public sector services, or relevant providers.

 Legal Disclaimer

-The All Kinds of Minds Practice makes no guarantees, expressed or implied, regarding the availability of services or the continuation of the waitlist.
+All Kinds of Minds Assessments makes no guarantees, expressed or implied, regarding the availability of services or the continuation of the waitlist.
 By joining the waitlist, clients acknowledge and agree to the terms and conditions outlined in this policy.
 The practice shall not be held liable for any inconvenience or consequences arising from the dissolution of the waitlist.
 Clients are encouraged to explore all available options for their assessment needs and to maintain open communication with their General Practitioner (G.P.) for ongoing support and referrals.

 Once the report has been completed and submitted, the Clinical Psychologist’s contracted remit is fulfilled.
 The Clinical Psychologist does not have a role in the final decision-making process, implementation, or review of the recommended accommodations.
 The responsibility for these actions lies with the educational authorities.

-Criteria for Exemptions from the Study of Irish:
+Criteria for Exemptions from the Study of Irish

 According to the latest guidelines, exemptions from studying Irish can be granted under specific circumstances as outlined in Circular 0054/2022 for primary schools and Circular 0055/2022 for post-primary schools.
 These include: